 Large sample results for the DFA and DCCA are known under restrictions on the underlying process.
-For the DFA and DCCA, \cite{BK2008} present large sample results in the context of fractional Gaussian noise and fractional Brownian Motion.
-For the DCCA, asymptotic theory is available only for long range dependent trend-stationary time series that can be decomposed as a sum of a polynomial trend plus a fractional Gaussian noise \citep{Blythe2013,Blythe2016}.
-To the best of our knowledge, large sample results under the more general scope of stationary processes are not available.
-In time series, long range dependence is often regarded as a complicate and delicate subject, especially when compared to classical ARMA processes.
-So a fair question is: why the asymptotic theory for the DCCA and DFA were established under non-stationary fractional Gaussian noise assumptions?
+For the DFA and DCCA, \cite{BK2008} presents large sample results in the context of fractional Gaussian noise and fractional Brownian Motion.
+For the DCCA, asymptotic theory is available only for long-range dependent trend-stationary time series {decomposable} as a sum of a polynomial trend plus a fractional Gaussian noise \citep{Blythe2013,Blythe2016}.
+To the best of our knowledge, large sample results under the general scope of stationary processes are not available.
+In time series, long-range dependence is often regarded as a {complicated} and delicate subject, especially when compared to classical ARMA processes.
+So a fair question is: why the asymptotic theory for the DCCA and DFA {is} established under non-stationary fractional Gaussian noise assumptions?
 We can think of three good reasons for that.
-First, the DFA and later DCCA were designed with long range dependent data in mind.
-So it is only natural that the theory has been developed towards this direction.
-Second, mathematically speaking, the context of fractional Gaussian noise (or fractional Brownian motion) is very convenient not only because it presents a well developed theory, but also because when working with DFA/DCCA, it entails several simplifications that hold specifically for these processes, but not for general stationary time series.
-Third, adding a polynomial trend to the base stationary process allows working in the more general context of trend-stationary time series, but such a trend does not affect either the DFA or the DCCA, so that results that hold for stationary processes will hold for trend-stationary time series as well, without any modification.
+First, the DFA and DCCA were designed with long-range dependent data in mind.
+So it is only natural that the theory has been developed {in} this direction.
+Second, mathematically speaking, the context of fractional Gaussian noise (or fractional Brownian motion) is very convenient not only because it presents a well-developed theory, but also because when working with DFA/DCCA, it entails several simplifications that hold specifically for these processes, but not for general stationary time series.
+Third, adding a polynomial trend to the base stationary process allows working in the more general context of trend-stationary time series. {Such a trend, however, does not affect either the DFA or the DCCA, in such a way that results valid for stationary processes will also be valid for} trend-stationary time series, without any modification.